f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 2. Create Kubernetes Cluster and deploy application in it.

-Note: Main requirement for this use case is that the application should not be accessible from Internet which means VM or the cluster node should not have public IP/FQDN.
+Note: Main requirement for this use case is to have an application which is not accessible from Internet which means VM or the cluster node should not have public IP/FQDN.

 **Create Virtal Machine and deploy application in it.**